 - If your client dies holding de-accumulation funds then the payment will be tax free if paid as an income, and tax free if paid as a lump sum as long as that lump sum is paid within two years of Aviva being told of their death

-If your client dies aged 75 or over, and we make a single payment to a trust they have nominated, it will be taxed at 45%.
+If your client dies aged 75 or over, their beneficiaries will pay tax at their marginal rate(s) of income tax on any benefits that they receive.
+If the plan is written under trust, or we make a lump sum payment to a trust that the client has nominated, it will be taxed at 45%.

 You can also use Pension Portfolio to administer any funds your client may inherit themselves.